This information is about Education, Health and Care needs assessment (EHCNA). It covers:

 The school or early years setting can often give your child help through SEN support.
 This means that the school makes additional or different provision from that provided to most other pupils to meet their needs.
 Sometimes other professionals will give advice or support to help your child learn.

 Some children need more help than the school can provide.
-If your child does not make progress despite everything the school has tried, an EHC needs assessment might be the next step.
+If your child does not make progress or has a barrier to learning, despite everything the school has tried, an EHCNA might be the next step.

 The SEND Code of Practice says: